 The Egyptian vulture (Neophron percnopterus) is a breeding species in the study area and has up to five pairs in the area.
 The data provided is of decent quality and based on field data.
 The conservation status, reflecting the degree of habitat protection important to the species and the likelihood of recovery, is rated B, which means good conservation.
 The population of the species is classified as not isolated but is located within the range boundary, and the overall conservation value of the site, which is relevant to the conservation of the species, is excellent.
 The species is also observed in concentrations in the study area.
 In this category of the species' relationship with Natura (in concentrations) the data provided are considered insufficient.
-The species and the likelihood of its recovery, is classified as B, which means good conservation.
+The conservation status, which reflects the degree of protection of the habitat important for the species and the likelihood of its recovery, is classified as B, which means good conservation.
 The population of the species is classified as non-isolated but within the limits of its range, and the overall conservation value of the site is excellent.